eluinstra/ebms-admin/ebms-admin/ssl.md

 This results in the SSL keystore `keystore.p12`.

-### Configure the server keystore
+### Configure the EbMS SSL server keystore

 See [here]({{ site.baseurl }}/ebms-admin/properties.html#ssl-server-keystore) to configure the EbMS server keystore, where `keystore.path` points to the SSL server keystore.

-### Configure the client keystore
+### Configure the EbMS SSL client keystore

 See [here]({{ site.baseurl }}/ebms-core/properties.html#ssl-client-keystore) to configure the EbMS client keystore, where `client.keystore.path` points to the SSL client keystore.

+### Configure the Web/SOAP/REST SSL server keystore

+See [here]({{ site.baseurl }}/ebms-admin/command.html#start-with-https) to configure the Web/SOAP/REST server keystore, where `-keystorePath` points to the SSL server keystore.

+### Configure the Web/SOAP/REST SSL client keystore

+See [here]({{ site.baseurl }}/ebms-admin/command.html#start-with-https-and-client-authentication) to configure the Web/SOAP/REST client keystore, where `-clientstorePath` points to the SSL client keystore.

 ## Truststore

 ### Create a truststore

 The EbMS truststore contains the SSL certificate chains for all trusted parties and the EbMS signing and encryption certificate chains of the certificates defined in the CPAs.
+The Web/SOAP/REST truststore only contains SSL certificate chain if mTLS is configured.

 Put all the certificates of the certificate chain in separate files.
 The example below has a chain that contains 2 certificates: